Anton Yelchin: Early life and education

-Anton Viktorovich Yelchin was born on March 11, 1989, in Leningrad (now Saint Petersburg), Russian SFSR, Soviet Union.
+Yelchin was born on March 11, 1989, in Leningrad, Russian SFSR, Soviet Union.
 His parents, Irina Korina and Viktor Yelchin, were pair figure skaters who were stars of the Leningrad Ice Ballet for 15 years.
-He was Jewish, and his family was subjected to religious and political oppression in the Soviet Union.
+His family is Jewish, and were subjected to religious and political oppression in the Soviet Union.
 Yelchin said that his grandparents "suffered in ways [he] can't even begin to understand under Stalin".
 Nationally, Yelchin's parents were the third-ranked pair team; they thus qualified for the 1972 Winter Olympics, but were not permitted to participate by the Soviet authorities.
 Yelchin said the reason was unclear: "I don't exactly know what that was – because they were Jewish or because the KGB didn't want them to travel."

-Yelchin's family left for the United States in September 1989, when he was six months old, and were thereafter granted refugee status from the Department of State.
+Yelchin's family left for the United States in September 1989, when Anton was six months old, and were thereafter granted refugee status from the Department of State.
 His mother worked as a figure skating choreographer and his father as a figure skating coach, having been Sasha Cohen's first trainer.
 Yelchin's uncle is the children's author and painter Eugene Yelchin.
 In an article published in the Los Angeles Times in December 1989, Yelchin's mother stated, "A woman came up, saw Anton, and said, 'He's beautiful.
 He will be actor.'"
 Yelchin stated that he "wasn't very good" at figure skating, his parents' profession.

 Yelchin grew up in the San Fernando Valley.
-He attended the Sherman Oaks Center for Enriched Studies in Tarzana, California and enrolled at the University of Southern California in the fall of 2007 to study film.
+He attended the Sherman Oaks Center for Enriched Studies in Tarzana, California, and enrolled at the University of Southern California in the fall of 2007 to study film.

-Yelchin was born with cystic fibrosis, though the details of his medical condition were only revealed posthumously in 2017 by a foundation established in his name, the Anton Yelchin Foundation.
-The foundation aims to support children and young adults ages 7 to 27, who were engaged in the arts but also suffering from debilitating disease or disability.
+Yelchin was born with cystic fibrosis, though the details of his medical condition were revealed posthumously in 2017 by a foundation established in his name, the Anton Yelchin Foundation.